-Estanguet wants Paris 2024 to be 'new model'
+Paris 2024 to be 'new model' of sustainable Games

-Paris 2024: Tony Estanguet wants Olympics and Paralympics to be 'new model'
+Paris 2024 chief wants Olympics and Paralympics to be 'new model' of 'spectacular and sustainable'

 Last updated on .From the section Olympics